All Episodes

 dan friesen

-Unwell, unhealthy mentally, who also believe the things that you do, you're telling them that this person is a mass murderer.
+You're telling them that this person is a mass murderer.

 jordan holmes

-Yeah, deserving of death.
+Yeah, design of death.

 dan friesen

-It's legal, the mass murder that he's doing.
+And it's legal, the mass murder that he's doing.

 Now, a bunch of people have been trying to change these laws in order to get this person punished by laws.